 Final Verdict: ExpressVPN is the Winner

-ExpressVPN is the winner against PIA courtesy of better speed, server distribution, logging policy, and customer support, in this comparison.
-To read more about it, check out our detailed review of ExpressVPN.

-However, PIA is itself a very competent VPN service that has more than 1 million paid subscribers.
+ExpressVPN is the winner in our comparison courtesy of better speed, server distribution, logging policy, and customer support.
+To read more about it ExpressVPN, check out our detailed ExpressVPN review.
+To clarify, PIA is itself a very competent VPN service with more than 1 million paid subscribers.

 In fact, if you’re tight on budget, it might even be a better idea to go with PIA rather than the expensive ExpressVPN because of the massive price difference.
 Just know that we’re talking about two well-recognized brands, and you can’t go wrong with either one of them.